erickhun/blog/content/posts/investing-from-taiwan.md

 The signup process is straight-forward.
 Simply fill your information in the signup page, and wait a few days before validation.
 Make sure to fill your tax residence (Taiwan) since it will could impact how the tax could be taken directly by the broker (cf. below).
 Your Tax ID is the same as your ARC number.
 Also, [*be aware of the monthly fee if your orders don't generate at least USD 10 of fees per month*](https://www1.interactivebrokers.com/en/index.php?f=4969).
 The fee is waived if you have USD 100,000 of assets in your account.

-**How about local banks?**  Local banks will charge you lot of fees to access to foreign securities, but could probably be a good pick if you want to invest in Taiwanese securities.
+**How about local banks?**  Local banks will charge you quite a bit of fees to access to any foreign securities, but could probably be a good pick if you want to invest in Taiwanese securities.
 I won't expand on this since I didn't dig into this yet, but they generally charge an excessive amount per order, require a minimum stock per order, or charge an additional annual fee on top of of ETF expense ratio (They will charge a custodian fee because when buying securities via a bank in Taiwan, it is structured as a trust).
+Also, be aware: when your ARC expires, your bank (and investing) accounts will be frozen.
+You will have to move your assets out of your accounts, what will trigger some unwanted tax events (ask your CPA for the infamous exit tax).
+For all those reason,  I think it's good to stay away from for the long term if you are not sure to stay in Taiwan for the next 15 years.

 **Make sure to change to tier pricing instead of fix**.
 By default, the fixed pricing is set in your [**Interactive Brokers**](https://www.interactivebrokers.com/referral/eric990) account.
 It only makes sense if your orders are over USD 8,000 (~228k TWD).
 If below that amount, you to switch to the tier pricing.
 I've saved hundred of USD by doing this one-click change.